-What are tentative projects?
+What are Tentative Projects?

 Tentative projects are projects that you have not confirmed.
 You may be in discussion with your client about the project, or you may be waiting for the final sign-off to begin it.
 Runn lets you set a project status as either confirmed or tentative: